No matter what industry you work in, employers will want to see you have analytical skills.

 In the UK, the need for data analysis skills is growing rapidly, particularly in roles emphasising digital skills.
 The government has estimated that digital data analysis skills will grow by 33% between 2021 and 2026, and roughly half of UK businesses are recruiting for roles that require data skills.

-Research involves finding new information to identify problems, solve problems, or make decisions.
+Research involves finding new information to identify problems, solve problems, and make decisions.
 It’s valuable to all industries, but some jobs are especially reliant on research skills.
 These include:

 Because research skills are so broadly transferable, you can demonstrate them on your CV in many ways.

-Optimising your education section is one of them.
-Common university modules like research methods, data analysis, or decision sciences prove the ability to do independent research, as can any independent projects you completed while you were in school.
+Optimising your education section is one of those methods.
+Common university modules like research methods, data analysis, or decision sciences indicate the ability to do independent research, as can any independent projects you completed while you were in school.

 How to improve your analytical skills

-Many analytical skills are soft skills, so you’ll develop them naturally through work experience.
-For example, a copywriting internship will improve your communication skills.
+Many analytical skills are soft skills, so you’ll develop them naturally as you work.
+For example, copywriting will improve your communication skills.

-However, there are several ways you can actively improve your analytical skills.
+Here are several more ways to improve your analytical skills.

 1. Look for training opportunities at your current job

-Managers know that training their employees benefits everyone, so your current job may offer professional training courses already.
+Managers know that training their employees benefits the company, so check whether your job offers professional training courses.

 Ask your manager what training opportunities are available to you.
-If a course you’d like to take isn’t offered already, you might be able to convince them to cover the cost — if you can explain to them how doing so will benefit your team.
+If a course you’d like to take isn’t offered already, you might be able to convince them to cover the cost — if you can explain how doing so will benefit the company.

 2. Seek accredited courses in your own time

-If you want to develop a specific analytical skill, such as public speaking or data analysis using Excel, consider getting a professional qualification from a recognised body, like the CDP Certification Service in the UK.
+If you want to develop a specific analytical skill, such as data analysis using Excel, consider getting a professional qualification from a recognised body, like the CDP Certification Service in the UK.